Marketing stars know that social media is a huge and vital part of every single media marketing campaign they run.

 The best way to find out what works for you is….

 If you’re on WordPress, you can start with Share Buttons by AddToAny plugin.
 It has the option to activate share buttons in the sidebar, as well as above and below every content piece.

 You can also customize the number of social networks you want to show your visitors, from the ones below.

-My recommendation is that you experiment with 2-3 social media share buttons (where your target audience hangs out).
+My recommendation is that you experiment with 2-3 social media share buttons and keep them to the social networks where your audience hangs out.